cunger/launch/notes/sandcrawler-rulebook/prototypal-inheritance.md

 There are no classes; objects inherit directly from other objects.
 More specifically: Every object has an internal [property](http://2ality.com/2012/10/javascript-properties.html) `[[Prototype]]` that points to another object, its _prototype_.
 It can be accessed by `__proto__` or (for browser compatibility reasons much preferred) `Object.getPrototypeOf(obj)` and checked by `pobj.isPrototypOf(obj)`.
 For functions this is by default `Function.prototype`, for arrays it's `Array.prototype`, etc.

-Note that `foo.isPrototypeOf(bar)` is transitive, i.e. checks whether `foo` is anywhere in the prototype chain of `bar`, while `Object.getPrototypeOf(foo)` returns the object that `foo.__proto__` points to, i.e. it's "direct" prototype.
+Note that `foo.isPrototypeOf(bar)` is transitive, i.e. checks whether `foo` is anywhere in the prototype chain of `bar`, while `Object.getPrototypeOf(bar)` returns the object that is the value of `bar`'s internal `[[Prototype]]`' property, i.e. it's immediate prototype.

-## Behaviour delegation
+The **prototype chain** of an object is a sequence of objects starting with the object referenced by the object's internal `[[Prototype]]` property, followed by the reference of that object's `[[Prototype]]` property, and so on, until the referenced object is `Object.prototype`, which is each object's prototype and does not have a prototype itself. `Object.prototype` implements methods like `toString`, `valueOf`, `hasOwnProperty`, `isPrototypeOf`, etc.

-When trying to access a property of an object, JavaScript first checks the object itself, and if it doesn't find a property of that name, walks through the prototype chain until it finds it or runs out of prototypes.
-The end of the prototype chain is `Object.prototype` (which implements methods like `toString`, `valueOf`, `hasOwnProperty`, `isPrototypeOf`, etc., and which has no prototype).
+Behaviour is shared between objects by **delegation**: When trying to access a property of an object, JavaScript first checks the object itself, and if it does not find a property of that name, walks through the prototype chain until it finds it or runs out of prototypes.
+An object thus delegates each property that is does not specify itself to the first object on its prototype chain that does specify it.
+At the same time it can override prototype behaviour by specifying the property as its own.
-Methods found on a prototype instead of the object are still called in the context of the calling object, of course.

-This is how behaviour is shared, and how objects can override prototype behaviour with more specific implementations.

 In order to check whether a property exists on the object as opposed to one of its prototypes, use `obj.hasOwnProperty('key')` or `Object.getOwnPropertyNames(obj)`.